- Introduction and Drug Classification

 Another option is Memantine, brand name Namenda.
 Memantine is at times prescribed for those with moderate to severe Alzheimer’s who cannot tolerate the side effects of the cholinesterase inhibitors.
 Memantine is a NMDA Antagonist whose specific action is to regulate the levels of glutamate in the brain.
 When glutamate levels become too high, they can cause damage that leads to the death of brain cells.
 It is important to never suddenly stop, change, or adjust medication on your own and make sure to always consult with a physician about the need to stop any medication or make adjustments in dosages.

-In patients with moderate to severe Alzheimer’s or other types of dementia, donepezil and memantine have been known to be prescribed in combination, or together.
+In people with moderate to severe Alzheimer’s or other types of dementia, donepezil and memantine have been known to be prescribed in combination, or together.
 The brand name for this prescription combination is Namzaric.
-Both these drugs act upon different chemicals in the brain, and their combination is believed to have an added benefit.
+Both these drugs act upon different chemicals in the brain, and their combination is believed to have an added benefit for some individuals.

-While donepezil increases the levels of acetylcholine in the brain, therefore increasing communication between brain cells, memantine lowers the level of glutamate, which at high levels damages and can kill brain cells.
+While donepezil increases the levels of acetylcholine in the brain, therefore increasing communication between brain cells, memantine lowers the level of glutamate, which at high levels can damage and kill brain cells.
 Therefore, these drugs work to alleviate cognitive symptoms such as problems with memory and confusion or disorientation, but they simply do so in different ways.

-Another additional benefit seen with this combination therapy of Aricept and memantine is an improvement in behavioral symptoms such as agitation.
-Lastly, patients experiencing diarrhea due to donepezil can sometimes get a measure of relief from their diarrhea due to memantine’s side effect of constipation.
+Another additional benefit seen with this combination therapy of donepezil and memantine is an improvement in behavioral symptoms such as agitation.
+Lastly, patients experiencing uncomfortable side effects like diarrhea due to donepezil can sometimes experience some relief due to memantine’s side effect of constipation.

-There have also been studies that show that moderate to severe dementia patients benefit greatly from the combination therapy of these two drugs, while one recent study showed that donepezil alone was more effective than the combination therapy of donepezil and memantine.
-These types of mixed results demonstrate another difficulty of Alzheimer’s drugs in that some patients are more responsive than others; there is no one size fits all drug therapy with Alzheimer’s and dementia.
+There have also been studies that show that individuals with moderate to severe dementia can benefit greatly from the combination therapy of these two drugs, while one recent study showed that donepezil alone was more effective than the combination therapy of donepezil and memantine.
+These types of mixed results demonstrate another difficulty of Alzheimer’s drugs in that some individuals are more responsive to the medications than others; there is no one size fits all drug therapy with Alzheimer’s and dementia.
 In addition, the fact to remember with these drugs is that they do not offer a cure, but rather the possibility of temporary relief from cognitive symptoms.
-Nevertheless, while patients in some of these studies did not benefit from combination therapy, there is much research to show that for others, the benefits were great.
+Nevertheless, while patients in some of these studies did not benefit from combination therapy, there is research to show that others experienced relief.

-While Bob seems to be doing well, he has recently had increased levels of agitation.
+While Bob seems to be doing well, he has recently experienced increased levels of agitation.
 Alfred decided to bring up the agitation and the fact that he felt the medication was no longer working to Bob’s physician.
-This latter in turn felt it is best for Bob to stay on the donepezil and explained that even though he may not seem to be improving, Bob was staying at a higher functioning level cognitively and avoiding a natural decline, which the doctor believed was because of the medication.
+The doctor felt it would be best for Bob to stay on the donepezil and explained that even though he may not seem to be improving, Bob was staying at a higher functioning level cognitively and avoiding a natural decline, which the doctor believed was because of the medication.
 The doctor further assessed that if there were any other factors, such as sudden life changes or new medications, that those may be contributing to Bob’s agitation.
 After another few weeks, and having ruled out these other possible contributing factors, Bob’s doctor decided to prescribe Namzaric, the combination drug of donepezil and memantine, to see specifically if it would help with Bob’s agitation.
 He told Alfred to start this drug, which contained the dose of donepezil that Bob was currently taking, and to discontinue the other donepezil he had left at home.

 About a month later, Alfred took his uncle in for a follow-up visit to the doctor.
 Alfred reported that Bob’s agitation was doing much better, and that his cognition remained the same.
 Bob’s doctor was pleased to hear this, and he informed them both that for now this may currently be the best medication treatment for Bob.
 He told Alfred to schedule a follow-up visit again in another month, but that he needed to come sooner if he observed any other changes or decline in confusion or other cognitive faculties.

 It is important to never discontinue any drug treatment without consulting your physician.
 Most of the time, the decision to discontinue Aricept is due to intolerable side effects or because of a misconception that the drug has achieved its objectives.
 Your loved one’s physician is the best source of information and instruction about discontinuing medications.
-Some patients and their loved ones also on occasion wish to discontinue donepezil because they feel there is no noticeable difference with regards to symptoms and the overall status of the patient’s condition.
+Some individuals with dementia and their loved ones also on occasion wish to discontinue donepezil because they feel there is no noticeable difference with regards to symptoms and the overall status of the person’s condition.
 With Aricept, emerging studies have shown that if tolerated well, it may be best to remain on the medication until the latter stages of Alzheimer’s or other diseases it was being prescribed for.
-Studies have demonstrated that patients who discontinued donepezil prematurely ended up declining more rapidly than those who remained on the medication.
-Even in cases where there was no noticeable improvement in the condition of the patient, decline was subsequently far less rapid, and these patients were able to stay at a functional level cognitively for longer period of time.
+Studies have demonstrated that individuals who discontinued donepezil prematurely ended up declining more rapidly than those who remained on the medication.
+Even in cases where there was no noticeable improvement in the person’s condition, the decline was subsequently far less rapid, and these people were able to remain at a functional level cognitively for a longer period of time.

 Donepezil remains one of the longest used drugs for the treatment of Alzheimer’s disease and other types of dementia.
 While the drug may offer temporary relief from the harsher aspects of dementia symptoms, it is not a permanent solution to the disease.
 Alzheimer’s disease and other dementias are progressive and have no known cures, and although Aricept may offer relief for a temporary period of time, it will eventually become increasingly less effective as the disease progresses into the later stages.
 It is important to remember that not all patients respond to treatment with donepezil in the exact same way, and that this period of relief will therefore affect patients differently.
-Even so, knowing about the medication options and their specific working mechanisms not only empowers caregivers, but also helps by creating a personalized treatment plan with a specific goal for the patient.
+Even so, knowing about the medication options and how they work not only empowers caregivers, but also helps by creating a personalized treatment plan with a specific goal for their loved ones with dementia.